-When reviewing RFP requirements, you will oftentimes find similarities in required documentation like providing a business license, proof of insurance, references, an organizational chart, etc. Create a system for saving these documents so they can be easily accessed for your proposal.
-Also, save all responses you have previously submitted to RFPs to utilize for future bidding opportunities.
-The point is to not recreate work, the point is to revamp and perfect each new bid you create.
+When reviewing RFP requirements, you’ll oftentimes find similarities in required documentation like providing a business license, proof of insurance, references, an organizational chart, etc. Create a system for saving these documents so they can be easily accessed for your proposal.
+Also, save all responses you’ve previously submitted to RFPs to utilize for future bidding opportunities.
+The point is to not recreate work, but rather to revamp and perfect each new bid you create.

 3. Differentiate Yourself

 Agencies want to know what sets your business apart from the competition.
 Why should they choose to contract with your company?
 Have you received any awards or recognitions related to the RFP’s scope of work?
 Is your business a part of any local small business organization or chamber of commerce?
 Does your company’s mission statement align with the objectives of the RFP?